High School Programming Contest

 • If the contest ended at this point, Team 1 would win due to having 2 correctly-solved problems.
 The time score would only be considered if both teams were tied with 2; in that case, the lowest time score wins.

 Contest problems have a very wide range of difficulty.
-Division I, II, & III have separate problem sets; however, there is typically some overlap (for example, the same problem might appear as an "easier" problem Division I and as a "harder" Division II problem).
+Divisions I, II, & III have separate problem sets; however, there is typically some overlap.
+For example, the same problem might appear as an “easier” problem Division I and as a “harder” Division II problem.
 Moreover, we try to include at least a couple problems that every team should be able to solve.

 Supported Languages and Compilers